nogden/ns-rules/README.md

 Clojure is a beautiful language and a joy to use, but it is not a good fit for all cases.
 A CLI tool such as this should not make the user wait and Clojure's lengthy startup time prevents instant results.
-Personally, I hate waiting for my tools and on todays hardware there is no excuse for something like this not to be instant, so Rust it is.
+Personally, I hate waiting for my tools and on today's hardware there is no excuse for something like this not to be instant, so Rust it is.